svdoever/svdoever.github.io/src/pages/Sitecore_demo_portal_sitecore_cli.md

 --------------------
 ```

-So the `Sitecore.DevEx.Extensibility.XMCloud` plugin does exist!
+So also a `Sitecore.DevEx.Extensibility.XMCloud` plugin does exist!

 ## Sitecore.DevEx.Extensibility.XMCloud